• Skip to primary navigation

 Instructions

-• The dough should be elastic, smooth, and not sticky.
-Remove the dough from the mixer and place it in an oiled bowl.
-Cover the dough with plastic foil or a clean kitchen towel and let it rise in a warm place until it doubles in volume.
+• Transfer the dough to an oiled bowl, cover with plastic wrap or a kitchen towel, and let it rise in a warm place until it doubles in size.

 How To Make The Filling: